Brian D. Ott, PhD

 Research and Practice Interests

 His primary area of clinical practice is the application of exposure and response prevention and cognitive restructuring to anxiety disorders.
-The majority of his practice is devoted to patients suffering from obsessive-compulsive disorder, panic disorder and phobia.
-Brian has coordinated the MGH Charlestown Integrated Care project since 2012 with a focus on reducing barriers to integration of behavioral and medical care as part of a Kraft Foundation grant.
-Brian’s research interests are in the areas of integrated health care, media psychology and the use of exposure and response prevention in the treatment of anxiety disorders.
+The majority of his practice is devoted to patients suffering from panic disorder, obsessive-compulsive disorder, and phobias.
+As Associate Unit Director for Behavioral Health Services at a Massachusetts General Hospital outpatient center, Brian coordinates an integrated health care program between the departments of psychiatry, adult medicine and cardiology and served as co-director of the MGH Kraft Foundation Integrated Care project from 2012 to 2017 with a focus on reducing barriers to integration of behavioral and medical care.
+Brian’s research interests are in the areas of media psychology and the interaction of technology and psychological intervention, the treatment of anxiety disorders through exposure and response prevention, and public education programs in cognitive neuroscience.

 Professional Licenses and Certifications